 - Increasing interdisciplinary collaboration in students products, as well as between faculty in Sch/Com majors and with other units in the university.

 - Infusing the curriculum and unit activities with international and intercultural perspectives.

-Facilities will be flexible and consolidated, and will prepare students for practice in rapidly changing communications fields.
+- Providing for flexible and consolidated facilities that help to prepare students for practice in rapidly changing communications fields.

-- The Sch/Com is founded upon a principle of the integration of liberal and professional education and integrating theory and practice.
+- The School of Communications is founded upon a principle of the integration of liberal and professional education, and theory and practice.

-- Communications is a multidisciplinary and interdisciplinary field of inquiry and professional practice.
+- We value communication as a multidisciplinary, as well as interdisciplinary, field of inquiry and professional practice.

-- The Sch/Com values maintaining a strong presence in the General Education program in order to provide a strong communications skill set.
+- We value maintaining a strong presence in the General Education program in order to provide access to essential skills and theory in communication.

-- The Sch/Com prepares graduates to be intellectually aware and professionally prepared.
+- We value an education that prepares graduates to be intellectually aware and professionally prepared.

-- Face-to-face instruction and interaction, individual attention to each student, and smaller class size is key to effective learning.
+- We value face-to-face instruction and interaction, individual attention to each student, and smaller class sizes for effective learning.